GC-DRI/Dhrift-GC/workshops/pandas.md

 * We have two stacked methods here: .groupby() and .sum()
 * groupby('year')['arrivals']: For the Groupby object, groupby(year), we are isolating the “arrivals” column.
 Basically, we are asking to view the number of refugee arrivals by year.
 * .sum(): This method returns the sum of the values over the requested axis.
 In our case, it will calculate the total number of refugee arrivals per year.
+* We store our results in the `total_arrivals_by_year` variable

 Finally, we can add the .plot() method to create a line chart.